 Bishop

-Many Christians, inspired by his words, boldly confessed their faith, among them were Dorotheus, Mardonius, Migdonis, and others who accepted a martyr's death.
-The persecutions intensified when pagans accused Christians of setting fire to the royal palaces.
-Saint Anthimus hid but continued to instruct the faithful through letters.
+Many Christians, inspired by his words, courageously confessed their faith.
+Among them, there were Dorotheus, Mardonius, Mygdonius, and many others, who endured martyrdom.
+The persecutions intensified when the pagans accused Christians of attacking the imperial court and setting fire to the imperial residences.
+Saint Anthimus was then forced to hide, yet he never ceased to guide his flock through the letters he secretly used to send.